Maryland newspaper gunman gets more than 5 life prison terms

 ANNAPOLIS, Md.
-(AP) — A man who killed five people at a newspaper in Maryland was sentenced on Tuesday to more than five life sentences without the possibility of parole.
+(AP) — A man who killed five people at a newspaper in Maryland was sentenced on Tuesday to more than five life sentences without the possibility of parole — with 345 additional years added on to ensure he is never released from prison.

 Ramos had pleaded guilty but not criminally responsible to all 23 counts against him in 2019, using Maryland’s version of an insanity defense.
 The case was delayed several times before and during the coronavirus pandemic.

-Note: This story has been edited to correct the spelling of McNamara.